 That day was like nothing else.
 I finally pulled myself away from the TV to get to work, as they were confirming a plane hit the Pentagon.
-Sitting at a stoplight, the first tour collapsed.
+Sitting at a stoplight, the first tower collapsed.
 The light turned green, but I couldn’t move and sat there in shock.

 I finally got to work, at Blockbuster, and flipped on the TV.
 Then the second tower collapsed.

 There wouldn’t be a trip the next day.
 The conference was postponed.
 And the thought hit: if this happened a day or two later, I could’ve been in NYC as this all went down.
 I could’ve been in the middle of the chaos.
-I could’ve been stranded on the island, as all flights were cancelled for days.
+I could’ve been stranded on the island, as all flights were canceled for days.
 How eerie that was, looking up and not seeing a plane in the sky, especially in the Chicago suburbs.

 I will never forget.